neuralsandwich/Git-tutorial/tutorial.md

 the `git add <file>` command to add these changes to the staging area.
 This is an area which tracks which changes to the working directory will be in the next commit.
 The staging area doesn't change the repository as these changes won't actually be recorded until you commit them.
+This is one of Git's more unique features, it allows you to craft your commits splitting changes into relevant groups, instead of just saving all of your changes since the last commit.

 To add your changes run `git add .`, this command adds all changes to files in the repository (but not deleted files).
 Now check the result by running